 - The context panel contains the Pressure mode selection, to generate variable width stroke profiles.

-The brush style and the options of the vector brushes can be changed at any time, by selecting the objects and setting the brush options from the Brush panel.
+The brush style and the options of the vector brushes can be changed at any time, by selecting the objects and setting the brush options from the Brushes panel.
 Previously defined brush presets and styles can also be selected using the Brush Presets panel from the Panels - Presets menu, or the Brush Styles panel from the Panels - Styles menu.

 Existing objects can be also be decorated with brush strokes using the Appearance panel, by adding one or more brush styles to the list of object content.